-‘What do you call your private parts?’
-Why you need to have these 5 awkward conversations with your nanny — and how to do it professionally
+‘What do you call your private parts?’ and other awkward conversations to have with your nanny — and how to do it professionally

 When I was working as a nanny, a mother gave me a heads up before my first day with her kids: "Just so you know, we use anatomical names for body parts, so don't be alarmed if you hear that when you're helping in the bathroom.”
 I certainly appreciated the information.

 Each day of parenthood is filled with awkward moments with your favorite little humans, whether it’s your son pointing out your stretch marks or your daughter openly discussing the details of toilet training.
 As a parent, you can quickly decide how best to handle these interactions, whether to ignore questions or turn them into teaching moments.
 As a nanny, however, these situations always gave me pause.

 From getting dressed in front of the kids to understanding what level of physical affection is acceptable, every family has a unique approach to the intimate moments that arise.
 Nannies can be the best at their job when they understand the family culture in these situations — but too often, these conversations are skipped because they can be uncomfortable.